DeloitteDigitalUK/jira-agile-metrics/README.md

 **Note:** In the configuration file, you can specify output file *names*, but not absolute or relative paths.
 Files will always be written to the current working directory.
-This is to prevent unexpeced behaviour and the potential of overwriting other files when configuration files are moved around or used on a remote machine.
+This is to prevent unexpecdted behaviour and the potential of overwriting other files when configuration files are moved around or used on a remote machine.
 No such restriction applies to output files specified in command line arguments.